 The foundation for all Aurora House program components and services is a home-like environment that meets the basic needs of residents.
 This environment communicates a sense of positive regard and respect.
 Girls are provided an attractive, well maintained, safe, and structured atmosphere.
 The group home staff furnishes residents with regular, good-tasting and nutritious meals, 24-hour supervision, and age-appropriate social interaction.
 Additionally, Aurora House ensures the provision of routine and emergency dental and medical services.

 The relationships developed between the counseling staff and residents are believed to be the basis for the growth that occurs in Aurora House clients.
 Counselors develop relationships that are nurturing and optimistic yet communicate consistency and accountability.
 This helps residents learn to accept appropriate limits and expectations while enhancing their self-esteem.
 Through these relationships counselors create the group home environment described above.
 The relationships formed between the counselors and the residents combined with the program's structure promote growth in the girls served by Aurora House.

-The Aurora House staff includes the Court Services Director, the group home manager, a residential supervisor, 4 full-time counselors, several relief counselors, a part-time food service coordinator, and a senior administrative assistant.
+The Aurora House staff includes the group home manager, a residential supervisor, 4 full-time counselors, several relief counselors, a part-time food service coordinator, and a senior administrative assistant.
 All staff members have extensive experience and appropriate education.
 Effective communication and teamwork by the Aurora House staff are seen as vital to the program's effectiveness.